DQGiac/AID_VSL_Translator/README.md

 <h1>CREDIT</h1>
 <b>Idea</b>: Giac Quang Do, Hoang Vinh Nguyen<br>
 <b>Code</b>: Giac Quang Do, Hoang Vinh Nguyen<br>
-<b>UI/UX</b>: Huan Minh Phan, Huy Quoc Nguyen<br>
 <b>Surveyor</b>: Huy Quoc Nguyen<br>
-<b>Media</b>: Huan Minh Phan<br>
+<b>Media</b>: Giac Quang Do, Huan Minh Phan, Huy Quoc Nguyen<br>
+<b>Writing</b>: Huy Quoc Nguyen<br>
 <br>
 <h1>IDEA</h1>
-With a population of over one million <sup><a href="https://www.dvv-international.de/en/adult-education-and-development/editions/aed-842017-inclusion-and-diversity/columns/raising-the-voice-of-deaf-people">[*]</a></sup>, the deaf community in Vietnam is growing larger and larger every day.
-In every day life, they face numerous difficulties that could even harm their health (cannot communicate with doctors, nurses...).
-There are sign languages in Vietnam, but between regions are vast differences and the number of learners/teachers are currently extremely low.
-Not to mention, not everybody knows sign language, so it is extremely difficult to communicate with everyone.
-And that is why we coded a sign language translator.<br>
+With a population of over one million <sup><a href="https://www.dvv-international.de/en/adult-education-and-development/editions/aed-842017-inclusion-and-diversity/columns/raising-the-voice-of-deaf-people">[1]</a></sup>, the deaf community in Vietnam is growing every day.
+They face numerous difficulties in everyday life that could potentially harm them (unable to communicate with doctors and nurses or create social isolation, contributing to stress and depression).<br>
+Sign languages do exist in Vietnam, but only to a small extent, due to differences in signs between regions (there are at least 3 different sign languages <sup><a href="https://en.wikipedia.org/wiki/Vietnamese_sign_languages">[2]</a></sup>) and the extremely low number of both learners and teachers.
+Not to mention, not everybody knows sign language, so it is extremely difficult to communicate with other people.<br>
+We chose to develop a sign language translator directed towards Vietnamese using Hanoi Sign Language as the core.<br>
 <br>
 <h1>FEATURES</h1>
 <b>Sign language to voice</b>: